 Living within your means is the best way to live debt-free.
 We usually want to get things faster and in the attempt to do so, we often forget how something can affect us in the future.
-Our financial habits now set us up for good or bad financial security status.
+But, your financial habits now will set you up for your financial status in the future whether good or bad.

-Usually, your credit scores affect your ability to get a loan in the future.
-One thing that you have to learn to be financially responsible is how to maintain your credit score.
+Usually, your credit score affects your ability to get a loan so being responsible with your credit will help you to maintain your credit score.
 Although with new startups and financial solutions making headway in the market, services like 24Cash.ca don’t care much about your credit score and you can get an instant loan online.

-But, that being said, your credit score makes a lot of things easier or difficult for you.
+But, that being said, your credit score will either make a lot of things easier or much more difficult for you.
 Buying things that are deemed as big purchases like a house or a car aren’t usually bought with a hundred percent payment upfront.
-This is when your credit score matters the most.
-If you have a good credit score you will get good schemes and also a lower interest rate.
+This is when your credit score matters the most, if you have a good credit score you will get a lower interest rate.

-Showing the banks and businesses how reliable you are and how responsible you are with your monetary commitments makes your transactions a smooth sail.
+Showing the banks and businesses that you are reliable and responsible with your monetary commitments will also help your transactions go smoothly.

 One of the best things you can do to save money for something you want is to start a sinking fund.
-A sinking fund is where you save up for planned big expenses, things that you want but aren’t urgent.
+A sinking fund is where you save up for planned big expenses, things that you want but aren’t urgent or considered “needs”.

 Saving up slowly and living within your means go hand in hand.
 Remember to put equal importance on spending within limits and saving enough to help you live comfortably while also having a little surplus for your wants.